OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/api-management/api-management-howto-add-products.md

 [api-management-]: ./media/api-management-howto-add-products/

-[How to add operations to an API]: api-management-howto-add-operations.md
+[How tooadd operations tooan API]: api-management-howto-add-operations.md
-[How to create and publish a product]: api-management-howto-add-products.md
+[How toocreate and publish a product]: api-management-howto-add-products.md
 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance
 [Next steps]: #next-steps
-[How to create and use groups to manage developer accounts in Azure API Management]: api-management-howto-create-groups.md
+[How toocreate and use groups toomanage developer accounts in Azure API Management]: api-management-howto-create-groups.md
 [How create and configure advanced product settings in Azure API Management]: api-management-howto-product-with-rules.md